Jaswant-05/Jaswant-05/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently working on **Stripe subscription billing, Shopify integrations, and BigQuery pipelines** at Purchs.
+- 🔭 Currently working on **Stripe Tax, ClickShip integrations, and looker dashboards** at Purchs.
 - 🌱 Exploring **AI, analytics, and full-stack system design**.
-- ⚡ Love building **end-to-end projects** that go from backend APIs → cloud pipelines → slick React UIs.
+- ⚡ Love building **end-to-end projects** that go from backend APIs → slick React UIs → learning devops.
-- 🎯 Goal: Grow into a **lead/full-stack engineer** and build impactful SaaS products.
+- 🎯 Goal: Grow into a **full-stack engineer** and build impactful products.

 ---